Charles E W Bean, Diaries, AWM38 3DRL 606/145/1 - 1916 - 1917 - Part 1

 got busy.
 One party ws

-down Yellow cut in the old
+down yellow cut in the old

-and arty dugouts there.
+ant arty dugouts there.

-White ws detaled by
+White ws detailed by

 Collins to lead the Coy out